 Two components with the same value in the selected field will be displayed in the same row.
 Here 'Digital and User Experience (UX)' and 'Integration' have the same priority:

 These rules apply recursively.
 Here we have set different values for the subdomains in 'Integration':

 This produces this layout:

-Additionally, we can define that a container should move to the sides of the canvas, for, instance in order to express that the connected capabilities are of supporting nature.
-This vertical column value must be one of the list values options in the selected field.
+Additionally, we can define that a container should move to the sides of the canvas, for instance, in order to express that the connected capabilities are of supporting nature.
+This vertical column value must be one of the list value options in the selected field.
 The specific value is selected in the dropdown of the modifier bar: